nataliethistime/atomic-lacuna/GOALS.md

   and generally confusing for people new to the code.
 This could probably be fixed earlier rather than later, but because I'm the only person developing this project and it doesn't bother me *as much*, it's being delayed.
-- Properly document each of the core library methods so that they make more sense.